Beginner's Guide to Peace - Finding Solid Footing

 Negotiating the Outside World

-In asserting ownership of our individual efforts, however, there are complications.
-Our productive endeavors require interaction with the world outside, both for a supply of raw materials and as a storehouse for our output.
-In extending beyond the natural boundaries of our bodies, we inevitably find ourselves at risk of conflict with each other.
+In asserting ownership of our individual efforts there are some complications.
+Our productive endeavors require interaction with the outside world, both for a supply of raw materials and as a storehouse for our output.
+In extending beyond the natural boundaries of our bodies we inevitably find ourselves at risk of conflict with each other.
 With regard to the spaces that previously separated us,

 Harmony and Balance